richnologies/ngx-mistakes/README.md

 # Documentation

-Please, check the original documentation at: <a href="https://github.com/UltimateAngular/ngx-errors">Ultimate Angular</a>
+Please, check the original documentation at: <a href="https://github.com/UltimateAngular/ngx-errors" target="_blank">Ultimate Angular</a>

 ## License